Funding opportunity

 An eligible cost would be paying participants for their time to help remove barriers to engagement.
 Any related costs will be subject to assessment on value for money and appropriateness by assessors.
 These costs should be listed under Other – Directly Incurred.

-Please note that each research organisation, either standard academic research organisations or independent ones, can only submit two applications to this round of funding.
+Please note that each eligible research organisation can only submit two applications to this round of funding.
 AHRC will not enter discussions with any research organisations regarding demand management and how to prioritise their submissions to this round of funding.

 What we will not fund